billgraziano/xelogstash/README.md

 # xelogstash
 Pull SQL Server Extended Events and push them to Logstash

+This supports SQL Server 2012 and higher.
+It is untested against SQL Server 2008 (R2).

 1. Getting started
 2. Sources and Defaults
 1. SQL Server Agent Jobs